waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

-And so that is the value of having access to a lot of data in the supervised machine learning algorithm-- is that you take each of the data points and maybe look at the multiple times and constantly try and figure out what you whether you need to shift your weight in order to better create some weight vector that is able to correctly or more accurately try to estimate what the output should be.
+And so that is the value of having access to a lot of data in the supervised machine learning algorithm-- is that you take each of the data points and maybe look at them multiple times and constantly try and figure out what you whether you need to shift your weight in order to better create some weight vector that is able to correctly or more accurately try to estimate what the output should be.